pba007/Randomly/README.md

 This later input will determine the size of the randomly moving pixel(s) on the screen – whereas size 1 is exactly the size of a single pixel.<a href="#note1" id="note1ref"><sup>1</sup></a><br>
 These two inputs have soft error handling – in terms of the values – as the program will display a warning message if the number and/or the size of the pixels are above a predetermined threshold, but would still allow those higher numbers to be entered and will attempt to run the code.<a href="#note1" id="note1ref"><sup>2</sup></a><br>
-Once the number and the size of the pixel(s) are added by the user, the pixel(s) will start to move randomly and colour the black background with the default greyish colour or randomly selected colours through the left and right cursor keys.<br>
+Once the number and the size of pixel(s) are entered, the pixel(s) will start to move randomly and colour the black background with the default greyish colour or randomly selected colours via the left and right cursor keys.<br>
 The up and down cursor keys can change the speed of the randomly moving pixel(s).
-Press and hold on these up and down keys will change the speed without repeated key presses.<br>
+Press and hold on these up and down keys will change the speed without the need of repeated key presses.<br>

 When pixels collide, they change their movement randomly and would not go through each other.
 They cannot leave the boundary of the full screen either.
 Otherwise, they move freely, though randomly.<br>